Chicken Cutlets with Sun-Dried Tomato Cream Sauce

 Laid out on a white surface are oil-packed sundried tomatoes, white wine, butter, shallots, heavy cream, Parmesan cheese, chicken breasts, fresh basil, and fresh thyme.

-• Tomato oil from the jar – Seasoned with everything there is to love about summer tomatoes including garlic, basil, and oregano.
+• Tomato Oil from the Jar: The tomato oil is as important as the tomatoes.
+It’s seasoned with everything there is to love about summer tomatoes including garlic, basil, and oregano.

 Substitutions and Variations